9566618/shadowproxy/README.md

 6. What is `err_cert_common_name_invalid`
    - It caused by the ipv4 and ipv6 rotate changes.
 When it has dns cache in transparent proxy, which could be resolved as ipv6 address.
 However, the proxy server accesses the address with ipv4 outbound interface.
 It crashes.
    - And, if it does not resolve, restart the dnsmasq to clear the dns cache.
+   - And, restart the browser or clear all caches.
 7. How to support openwrt-21
    - Check the [openwrt nftables doc](https://openwrt.org/docs/guide-user/firewall/misc/nftables)
    - opkg update && opkg install nftables kmod-nft-tproxy